nrc-cnrc/gramble/docs/docs/tutorial/gs7.md

 You may have noticed that "text" appeared twice, and thought, "Wait, thinking of this as a database table, that makes no sense.
 Does the text field contain 'ki' or 'in'?"

 Good catch, and the truth is these aren't database tables.
 Think of them more like instructions on how to build a database, step-by-step.
-We designed them so that the two looked very similar, so that many data-description spreadsheets your team might come up with are -- TADA -- magically also working Gramble source code.
+We designed them so that the two looked very similar, so that many data-description spreadsheets your team might come up with are -- TA-DA! -- magically also working Gramble source code.
 But the same isn't true in the other direction; tables in Gramble source code aren't necessarily valid when interpreted as database tables.